rajinder-yadav/furi/README.md

 host='localhost'
 ```

 FURI is currently under development.
 However it is feature complete with respect to the Router, and today could be put into production use.
-Current development effort is focued on the support of a simple State management store for seamless data access.
-Persistence using SQLite3 as the default DB engine will be the default, with a plug-in architecture for other DB engines.
+Current development effort is focused on adding support for a easy to use State management store for seamless data access.
+Persistence using SQLite3 as the default database engine, with a plug-in architecture for other DB engines.

 ![Image](./images/octopus.jpeg)

 ## Motivation

-The aim of the FURI project is to have a fast, small HTTP server that runs on small hardware with low memory.
-As a result scaling and performance in a mico-arcitecture is a key focus, for bigger production loads.
+The primary objective of the FURI project is to provide a fast, small HTTP server that runs on small hardware with low memory.
+This benefits micro-architect environments with scaling and performance, with faster load time, compact footprint to deal with bigger production loads.

+The guiding principle of the project is to have the code base self contain with no external dependencies.
+This allows for easy deployment and maintenance on any platform that supports Node.js.
 The aim is for small independent shops to be able to run a production server and website while keeping the cost down substantially, along with the effort to maintain the setup.

 ## Why